bhl47fastrobots/fastrobots/lab9_report.md

 ### Small and Accurate Turns

-First, we need to program the robot to do fourteen turns of 25 degrees each accurately.
+First, we need to program the robot to accurately perform fourteen turns of 25 degrees each.
 We use our Lab 6 orientation control to accomplish this.

 One issue that I ran into was because the DMP I was using in Lab 6 only outputs data in the range (-180, 180], whenever I turned across the boundary (-180 to +180), the robot would freak out and start spinning non-stop.
-This happened because as it crosses the -180/+180-degree boundary, the PID controller has a huge discontinuity in its measured value and, therefore, it's error too, causing the control action to saturate and the robot to go unstable.
+This happened because as it crosses the -180/+180-degree boundary, the PID controller has a huge discontinuity in its measured value and, therefore, its error as well, causing the control action to saturate and the robot to unstable.
 To remedy the problem, I added some code in the main `loop()` function to count how many times the DMP output wrapped since the movement started, which is used to adjust the DMP output by an integer multiple of 360 degrees before being logged.
 Below is the Arduino code, along with the global variables used:

 ```cpp
 // *************** ADDED GLOBAL VARIABLES (on top of existing DMP variables) *********** //